wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-teams/includes/11-summary.md

 * Describe how Microsoft 365 integrates with Teams.
 * Describe how Microsoft Power Platform integrates with Teams.
 * Explain the architecture of Microsoft Teams and dependent services.
+* Describe how Microsoft Teams interacts with SharePoint, One Drive and Exchange.
 * Describe Teams certified solutions.